 The probable reason to ask this question is that you want to understand what your own organisation should be spending on IT.
 If you have a successful competitor, or indeed know of a business in a related industry, such as a supplier or customer that you aspire to be like, then understanding what they do and how they do it is a great starting point to be like them.

-Making as many transactions as possible electronically, not necessarily by complex system integration, but perhaps by email can lead to efficiencies in accounts, for example, that means there is less data entry from paper bills or stuffing invoices into envelopes and a greater concentration on keeping debtor days low or negotiating better deals with suppliers.
+Making as many transactions as possible electronically, not necessarily by complex system integration, but perhaps by email can lead to efficiencies in accounts.
+For example, less data entry from paper bills and less time spent stuffing invoices into envelopes – and a greater concentration on keeping debtor days low or negotiating better deals with suppliers.

 Having a number of different systems that don’t integrate very well, if at all, can also impact on the efficiency of a business – it takes time to input the same data into many systems.
-Fewer software systems (by extending the use of present functionality in what you have) or a single integrated business system such as ERP (Enterprise Resources Planning) can reduce input and save money not only in the effort required to use it, but also, potentially (but not always), reducing the different software packages and hardware and related maintenance costs.
+Fewer software systems (by extending the use of present functionality in what you have) or a single integrated business system such as Enterprise Resource Planning (ERP) can reduce input and save money not only in the effort required to use it, but also potentially reducing the different software packages and hardware and related maintenance costs.

 Of course, it rather depends on your attitude to IT, what condition your current infrastructure is in, and what your plans are for the future.

 We’ll deal with the first element in terms of your attitude to IT – do you see it as an inconvenient necessity, core to the way you do business or full of possibilities that can differentiate your business from your competitors?

 A broad classification for attitude is as follows – and, by the way, we offer no judgement as to which is right for you or your business.